Looking for books for 12-year-olds, to read together or to give to your tween as a gift?

-Here are 12 of our family’s favorites, some are classics, some brand new.
+Here are 12 of our family’s favorite books for 12-year-olds, some are classics, some brand new.

-If you’ve read or decide to read any of these books, I’d love to hear your thoughts about them in the comment section below.
+If you’ve read or decide to read any of these books for 12-year-olds, I’d love to hear your thoughts about them.

 This is a charming book about four motherless girls, two rabbits, one dog, a lonely boy named Jeffrey and a distracted but loving widower named Mr. Penderwick.

 The Penderwicks is the first on our list of great books for 12-year-olds but it’s actually a great book for readers of any age.

 This is one of the first chapter books I read to my littlest, when she was six years old.

 And we’re eager to read it again.

 The five Penderwicks and their dog Hound go to Arundel for their summer vacation.

 Despite a dangerous encounter with a bull, Mrs. Tifton’s obsession with her gardens, and Dexter Dupree’s unkindness, Batty, Jane, Skye, and Rosalind have the time of their lives.

 Many tears are shed.
 Many mistakes are made.
 Much worry is had by all.